 The Benefits of Mixed-Use Properties for Investors

-- Higher Rent – Overall, the potential for higher rent is better in mixed-use properties.
+- Higher Rent – The potential for higher rent is better in mixed-use properties.
 Generally, commercial rates are between 6% and 12% of the purchase price.
 This boosts profits when combined with the 1% to 4% on residential units.

 - Broad Appeal – Mixed-use buildings provide benefits for commercial and residential tenants alike.
 In particular, the proximity to amenities is a big plus for seniors and younger generations looking for convenience.